Bubobubobubobubo/sardine/docs/sardinopedia.md

     S('amencutup:r*20').out(i)
     again(bd, d=0.25, i=i+1)
 ```
-Picking a random sample in a folder containing the amen break.
+Picking a random sample in a folder containing slices of the classic [amen break](https://en.wikipedia.org/wiki/Amen_break).
 You could have a successful career doing this in front of audiences.

-Once again, the "magic" happens with the `sample>:r*X` notation, which randomizes which sample is read on each execution.
+Once again, the *magic* happens with the `sample:r*X` notation, which randomizes which sample is read on each execution, making it unpredictable.

 ### Sample sequence (S)